Neptune-Digital-UK/BASC_Tools/URL_PARAMETER_IMPLEMENTATION_SUMMARY.md

 - Parses all form fields from URL query parameters
 - Automatically formats currency values (adds $ and commas)

-### 2. **Validation System**
-- Validates all required fields are present
-- Checks age is within valid range (0-40 years)
-- Verifies sex/breed/use values match available options
-- Validates sum insured is a valid number

-### 3. **Auto-Trigger Evaluation**
+### 2. **Auto-Trigger Evaluation**
-- Automatically submits form when all data is valid
+- Automatically submits form when URL parameters are present
 - Triggers evaluation within 100ms of page load
 - Uses ref to prevent duplicate submissions
 - Maintains existing manual submission workflow

-### 4. **Error Display**
-- Shows amber warning banner for invalid data
-- Lists all validation errors clearly
-- Allows manual correction and re-submission
-- Doesn't interfere with normal form operation
+- **No frontend validation** - trusts URL data and lets AI handle validation

-### 5. **User Experience**
+### 3. **User Experience**
-- Seamless auto-evaluation for valid URLs
+- Seamless auto-evaluation for any URL with parameters
-- Clear error messages for invalid data
-- Form pre-fills even when errors exist
+- Form pre-fills with provided data
 - "New" button resets for new evaluations
+- If AI encounters invalid data, error will be shown in results

 ## Files Modified